The Greatest Battle Lies Within

 A dark, cloak-swathed figure stood, or floated, on the edge of the fog.

-But the figure only laughed, a gentle rumble from his chest.
-“Come now, Sir Dargan.
-You have no enemies here.”
-The man spread his arms, flinging out his cape against the backdrop of white fog like a bat’s wings over the moon, his face still concealed beneath the deep shadows of his hood.
-“To the contrary, I have eagerly awaited your arrival for a long time.”
+“Come now, Sir Dargan.”
+The man took a step nearer.
+“You have no enemies here.”
+He spread his arms, flinging out his cape against the backdrop of white fog like a bat’s wings over the moon, his face still concealed beneath the deep shadows of his hood.
+“To the contrary, I have eagerly awaited your arrival for a long time.
+I have been sent to help you reach the tower you seek.”

-Sir Dargan lowered his sword a fraction, but he remained alert and didn’t take his gaze from the cloaked figure.
+Sir Dargan lowered his sword, though he remained alert and didn’t take his gaze from the cloaked figure.
 “Who are you?
 How do you know my name?”

 The man wove seamlessly in and out of tree trunks, only visible due to the stark contrast of his black cloak against the fog.
-Sir Dargan followed, gradually finding himself jogging, then running, to keep up.
+Sir Dargan followed, gradually finding himself jogging, then running to keep up.

 A high throne raised on a dais, its cushions scarlet as blood…a crown, gleaming golden as if it were on fire, imbedded with jewels glowing like embers in ashes.
 Objects Sir Dargan had seen before—in possession of the king.